ginstrom/paladin-novel/manuscript/chapter-04.md

 *Six months ago, he would have walked away.* The thought hit him like a physical blow.
 He'd seen scenes like this before—slavers moving their cargo, children in chains, the whole ugly business of human commerce.
 Always told himself it wasn't his fight.
 The Guild was too powerful, too connected.
 One sword couldn't change the world.

-But now, looking at those children, something had shifted inside him.
-The brand on his forehead throbbed with remembered pain.
-He knew what those chains felt like, what it meant to be reduced to property.
+But now, looking at those children, his brand throbbed with remembered pain.
+The metal had burned when they'd pressed it to his flesh, and the chains had rubbed his wrists raw during those first days.
+His fingers traced the scar tissue unconsciously.
 The old Gond would have calculated odds, counted risks, found reasons to walk away.

-This Gond couldn't stomach the thought.
+This Gond's stomach churned at the sight of those shackles.

 "We can't let this pass," Gond whispered, his voice rough as grinding stone.